api3dao/airnode/packages/validator/README.md

 }
 ```

-Alternatively command can be ran with argument `--specs_only` or just `--so`, which will return only the converted specification.
+Alternatively command can be ran with argument `--specs_only`, which will return only the converted specification.

 ## Templates